How to Pressure Wash a House: Achieving Professional Results at Home

 Tips and Warnings

 Eye protection is a must.
-It's bizarre because while you never see a professional at a machine workshop working without eye protection, you always see a lot of DIY people messing around their houses without it.
+Here's something that always puzzles me: while you never see a professional at a machine workshop working without eye protection, you always see lots of DIY people working around their houses without it.

 At the very least, buy just a cheap pair of safety glasses to prevent eye injuries.

-Make sure to turn off all the outdoor power outlets, especially when they do no have waterproof covers over them.
+Make sure to turn off all the outdoor power outlets, especially when they don't have waterproof covers over them.

 Avoid them if possible because the pressure can push you off balance and lead to a fall.
-When you must use a ladder, ensure it is in a firm position with a proper angle of 75 to 80 degrees.
+When you must use a ladder, make sure it's in a firm position with a proper angle of 75 to 80 degrees.

-We hope this tutorial on how to power wash a house was helpful.
+We hope this tutorial on how to pressure wash your house was helpful.
 In later articles, we will cover specific questions like how to pressure wash a house with vinyl siding or how to pressure wash a brick house, which may be concerns many of you have.

-Remember to choose the right equipment, put the safety rules first, and practice the techniques carefully so that you won't damage your house’s exterior while using a pressure washer for house siding.
-With some water and effort, you can have a beautiful house like the early days.
+Remember to choose the right equipment, prioritize safety, and practice the techniques carefully so that you won't damage your house's exterior while pressure washing your house for house siding.
+With some water and effort, you can have a beautiful house that looks brand new again.

 You Might Also Like